 Yes, simply enter the gift voucher code at the online checkout.

-The first instalment is payable on booking and submitting the application form, the second instalment will be due 17 April and third instalment will be due 1 August 2021.
+Payment is required on booking either in full, or the first instalment and submitting the application form, the second instalment will be due after Module 2 and third instalment will be due after Module 5.
+See dates.

 Fees include all tuition and tutorials, materials are not included.

-Numbers are limited, to secure your place please book online now and pay the first fee instalment.
+Numbers are limited, to secure your place please book online now and pay the first fee instalment (or call 01243 818300 if you would like to take advantage of the reduced advanced price).

 To complete your application please then fill in this short application form within seven days of booking.
 Should your application be unsuccessful you will be notified and any fees paid will be returned to you in full.